Filed by Reinvent Technology Partners

 Bonny Simi:

 Oh yeah.
 Yeah, yeah.
-So we’re partnered and it’s public out there.
-We’ll have the Garmin3000 operations so we’ll be running precision approaches.
-Eventually, especially as we build out VERTA ports, we will be building out our own approaches as well as currently, initially, we’ll fit right into the existing system.
+So were partnered and its public out there.
+Well have the Garmin3000 operations so well be running precision approaches.
+Eventually, especially as we build out VERTA ports, we will be building out our own approaches as well as currently, initially, well fit right into the existing system.
 And then as we build out RMP approaches is kind of the next step.

 Pete Dumont: